griffonmcmahon/griffonmcmahon.github.io/_pages/about.md

 ---

-I'm a mechanical engineer with chief interests in robotics and control systems.
-My goal is simple: make robotic systems move and actuate in a way that's useful.
-Quadrotor/drone flight, autonomous driving, and legged locomotion are a few areas I've worked in, and they're all satisfying in their own ways.
-One thing unites all of them: it's great to make hardware work.
+I am a mechanical engineer with chief interests in robotics and control systems.
+My goal is simple: make robotic systems move and actuate in useful ways.
+Quadrotor/drone flight and swarming; autonomous driving, either from the perspective of a human driver or AI-driven race car; and legged locomotion are a few areas I've worked in.
+They are all satisfying in their own ways, but one thing unites all of them: it's great to see systems move like you want them to.

-Right now, I'm examining ways to disrupt the behaviors of large multi-agent teams through the insertion of a few agents at a time.

-I'm also currently on the search for full-time employment.